ZigZagJoe/ISP-SIMM_public/README.txt

     Please try again, and consult the log if issues continue.

 BANK_CUR.UF2 is always 16MB in size
-	Due to limitations in how the USB mass storage works, it is not possible to read out anything but the full bank.
+	This is expected.
+Due to limitations in how the USB mass storage works, it is not possible to read out anything but the full bank using BANK_CUR

 Feel free to reach out to me on github or 68kmla with log files if you continue to have issues.